Darren Waller Player Prop Bets for NFL Week 18 | Las Vegas vs. Los Angeles 1/9/2022

 Matchup vs. Los Angeles

-- Waller's 59.8 receiving yards per game in his five career matchups against the Chargers are 1.3 more than his over/under for Sunday's game.
+- Against the Chargers, Waller has averaged 59.8 receiving yards per game in his five career matchups, 1.7 fewer than his over/under for Sunday's game.

-- Waller, in five matchups, had a touchdown catch three times.
-But he did not have multiple TDs in any of those games.
+- Waller has caught a touchdown pass versus the Chargers three times, but did not have multiple TDs in any of those games.

 - Note: Waller's stats vs. Chargers date back to 2016.